 The next step is to research and obtain what is necessary for a performance bond, so that you may combine the two to maximize your potential in qualifying for public projects.

-In most states, both performance and bid bonds are required as a way to guarantee that the public is protected, and the information about your company and funds is genuine.
-In case the bidders haven’t got enough funds to complete the project, the responsibility will often fall on taxpayers.
+In most states, both performance and bid bonds are required as a way to guarantee that the public is protected and the information about your company and funds are genuine.
+In cases where the bidders haven’t got enough funds to complete the project, the responsibility will often fall on taxpayers.